orhun-kolgeli/Capstone/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-Minimmum amount of work
-login
-register
-nonp search
-dev search
-communication (email/ optional: in app)

 * Both nonprofits and developers can sign up and log in
-* Nonprofits can post their web, iOS, or Android projects
 * Developers can scroll through the list of projects posted by nonprofits
-* Developers can apply via email to build a posted project by opening up a detail view of a posted project
+* Developers can apply via email to build a posted project by opening up a detail view of the project
+* Developers can edit their profile
 * Nonprofits can scroll through the list of all developers
-* Nonprofits can invite via email a developer to build their project  by opening up a detail view of a developer's profile by tapping
+* Nonprofits can invite via email a developer to build their project by opening up a detail view of a developer's profile
-* Developers can edit their profile
+* Nonprofits can post their web, iOS, Android, or other projects

 **Optional Nice-to-have Stories**